vipulnaik/diet-exercise-health/notes/2024-exercise-tracker.md

 earlier in light of potential upcoming travel, and the fact that I have a meeting so if I do strength exercise now, my eating will be significantly delayed.

+## 2024-05-24: skipped exercise due to combination of minor things

+The minor factors, which might be interconnected, include:

+* Sore throat in the morning; see [2024-05-21: unplanned 19-hour fast](2024-05-21-unplanned-19-hour-fast.md)
+* Abdominal pain in the late morning; see [2024-04-25 abdominal pain](2024-05-25-abdominal-pain.md)
+* Additional work including outside trips needed in connection with trip planning, leaving me less time
+* Being a little off-game due to the sleep cycle adjustment needed for trip planning, along with the slightly colder weather